smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 {% gist lloc/5f922fc770d818365992 msls_options_get_available_languages.php %}

-*Even if it's still not fully tested, it seems to be a cool method to add a language without the language files installed.
-In this case it would resolve the issue with the American flag and the Union jack.*
+*Even if it is still not fully tested, it seems to be a smart way to add a language without the language files installed.
+In this case it would solve the issue with the American flag and the Union Jack.*

 ## msls\_options\_get\_flag\_url ##